Alx-nder/automated_recommendations/README.md

 **OVERVIEW**

-This is an automated recommendation system which can work with small-scale web applications providing a few modifications.
+This is an automated CONTENT-FILTERING recommendation system which can work with small-scale web applications providing a few modifications.
 Being automated, the scripts coordinate the ETL process without much need for developer input.

 **CODE**